 As a constituent college of the University of Delhi, St. Stephen's abides by all University regulations, other than those that affect its minority status and rights under Article 30(1) of the Constitution of India.
 The University follows the semester system in all its undergraduate and graduate programmes.
-University examinations are now held now twice a year, at the end of each of the semesters an academic year is divided into.
+University examinations are now held twice a year, at the end of each of the semesters an academic year is divided into.

 Every student is required to work towards a degree with a specific choice of courses.
-Master's degree courses are taught in the University and Bachelor's degree courses in the College.
-The duration of a Master's programme is two years and that of a Bachelor's is four years (The University has decided to make it a four year programme with effect from the academic year 2013-14).
+Bachelor's degree courses are taught in the College.
+The duration of a Bachelor's is four years (The University has decided to make it a four year programme with effect from the last academic year, 2013-14).
 The following degree programmes are offered by the College as prescribed by the University of Delhi:

-MA in Economics, English, History, Mathematics, Operational Research, Philosophy, Sanskrit.
-M.Sc in Physics, Chemistry, Mathematics, Operational Research.
-BA (Honours) in Economics, English, History, Philosophy, Sanskrit.
-B.Sc (Honours) in Chemistry, Mathematics, Physics.
+B.A.
+(Honours) in Economics, English, History, Philosophy and Sanskrit.

+B.Sc.
+(Honours) in Chemistry, Mathematics and Physics.